 Diagnostic Errors Need Urgent Fixes, Milestone Report Says

-Posted by Howard Janet on Nov 20, 2015 in Medical Malpractice
+Posted by Howard Janet on November 20, 2015 in Medical Malpractice Blog Posts

 In my practice I regularly represent people who have been misdiagnosed and, as a result, have suffered devastating consequences.
 I describe some of these horrific cases in my book, Navigating a Medical Malpractice Lawsuit: What You Need to Know.